Avoiding hidden risks and finding opportunities when selecting a fixed income strategy

 Given the difficulty of replicating a bond index’s performance and characteristics, and the risks inherent to passive bond strategies, investors should consider working with active bond managers to meet their return objectives while helping to mitigate risk.
 Active managers are able to take a more rigorous approach to bond investing, with many opting to research and invest in individual securities based on fundamental analysis, which allows them to avoid issuers with the highest intrinsic risks.
 Certain active and more nimble managers can also make meaningful investments in small bond issues, which have been shown to outperform larger issues over time with less risk.

-This information has been prepared solely for informational purposes and is not intended to provide and should not be relied upon for accounting, legal, tax, or investment advice.
+This information has been prepared solely for informational purposes and is not intended to provide and should not be relied upon for investment, accounting, legal, or tax advice.
 The factual statements herein have been taken from sources we believe to be reliable, but such statements are made without any representation as to accuracy or completeness.
-Opinions expressed are current opinions as of 12/31/19.
 These materials are subject to change, completion, or amendment from time to time without notice, and Segall Bryant & Hamill is not under any obligation to keep you advised of such changes.
-This document and its contents are proprietary to Segall Bryant & Hamill, and no part of this document or its subject matter should be reproduced, disseminated, or disclosed without the written consent of Segall Bryant & Hamill L.L.C.
+This document and its contents are proprietary to Segall Bryant & Hamill, and no part of this document or its subject matter should be reproduced, disseminated, or disclosed without the written consent of Segall Bryant & Hamill.
 Any unauthorized use is prohibited.